-5. Camber.
-Camber is the upward deflection which occurs in prestressed concrete flexural members due to the combination of stressing forces and dead load.
+502-3.03 CAMBER.
+Camber is the upward deflection that occurs in prestressed concrete flexural members due to the combination of stressing forces and dead load.
 It does not include dimensional inaccuracies from manufacturing errors.

 Form girders so the roadway surface conforms to the indicated grade line with an allowance for 1/2 inch of positive camber at midspan.
 Form girders to adjust for the predicted long-term camber from loss of prestress and from dead load deflection.
 When estimating this adjustment, assume that future paving will be applied 3 years after erection.